mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Control Delegation of Power {#intermediation}

-Some functions might see substantial benefits if they are provided by a third party in communication.
+The users of some functions might realize substantial benefits if they are provided by a third party in communication.
 Adding a new party to communication can improve:

 * _Efficiency_: Many functions on the Internet are more efficient when performed at a higher scale.
 For example, a content delivery network can offer services at a fraction of the financial and environmental cost that someone serving content themselves would otherwise pay, because of the scale they operate at.
 Likewise, a two-sided market platform can introduce sizeable efficiencies over pair-wise buyer/seller trading {{CIRCULAR-CONUNDRUM}}.